 June

-As May swings into June, the weather just keeps getting better, and this month is the best time for outdoor activities.
-As the solstice approaches, the days are at their longest, and the sun doesn’t set until 10 pm.
+Ah, finally!
+As May swings into June, the weather just keeps getting better.
+This month is one of our favorite times of the year for outdoor activities.
+As the solstice approaches, the days are at their longest.
+(We especially love that the sun doesn’t set until 10 pm!)

-Days on the beach, picnics at sunset, hiking in the cool forests around the city – June is the time to hit the great outdoors.
+We love spending our days on the beach, picnics at sunset, hiking in the cool forests around the city—yes, June is the time to hit the great outdoors.
 Temperatures range from 62°F (17°C) to 71°F (22°C), getting warmer towards the end of the month.

 Festivals & events in June